nschonni/cordova-docs/articles/tutorial-cordova-5/cordova-security-overview.md

 </tr>
 </tbody></table>

+###Consider native Windows APIs for Windows
+As mentioned above, one often missed feature that the Windows platform for Cordova has is the ability to call **any** JavaScript enabled [Windows API](https://msdn.microsoft.com/en-us/library/windows/apps/br211377.aspx) from your Cordova app **without a plugin**.
+Many plugins for the Windows platforms are simple JavaScript adapters to conform to the plugin interface spec.

+This includes all features contained within the **Windows.Security** and **Windows.Security.Cryptography** namespaces!
+However, be aware that there may be some variations between Windows 10 and Windows 8.1 APIs depending on which OS you are targeting.
+See **[Windows API documentation](https://msdn.microsoft.com/en-us/library/windows/apps/br211377.aspx)** for additional details and specifics.

 ##Authentication/Authorization
 A suprisingly hard yet critical task for application security is authenticating and authorizing users to access your app and any secured local or remote data.
 We'll cover two Microsoft solutions and mention a few 3rd party options.

 ###Azure App Service Auth and Azure Mobile Apps
 [Azure App Service](https://azure.microsoft.com/en-us/services/app-service/) is a suite of services designed to help you build great web and mobile apps.
 Cordova can directly benifit from these same features and also has the added benifit of being JavaScript based and therefore can easily take advantage of the JSON based service APIs that are being introduced even when a client library is not directly available.
 [Azure Mobile Apps](https://azure.microsoft.com/en-us/services/app-service/mobile/) are mobile integrated client apps that take advantage of features within the broader Azure App Service.

 A core first step in accessing all of these great services, however, is authorizing users both to access the app for the app to then access data in the cloud.
-Fortunatley, the Cordova plugin for Azure Mobile Apps has an authentication interface currently supports authenticating against Azure Active Directory, Facebook, Google, Twitter, and Microsoft accounts.
-You can also expect additional features and additional provider options in the future.
+Fortunatley, the Cordova plugin for Azure Mobile Apps has an unified authentication interface that currently supports authenticating against Azure Active Directory, Facebook, Google, Twitter, and Microsoft accounts.
+The unified interface means that you're abstracted from down-stream changes and can expect additional provider options and features in the future to streamline things even more.

 You can take advantage of these features by installing the Azure Mobile Apps Cordova plugin.

 1. In Visual Studio, simply click "Add" on the **Azure Mobile Apps** plugin in the **config.xml designer.**
 2. When using the command line or Visual Studio Code, you can add the plugin using the Cordova CLI as follows: